NZR R class: Retirement

 The R class were gradually withdrawn from NZR service between 1919 and 1944, when R 29 was retired.
 Three R class locomotives went to the Manawatu County Council for use on the Sanson Tramway, two of which were given away free by NZR for use as spares.
 Another branch of government, the Public Works Department, acquired R 33 in August 1919.
 Five more were withdrawn in March 1922, and withdrawals continued throughout the 1920s, with only three surviving in NZR ownership into the 1930s.
 R 271 was retired in March 1936 and dumped at Oamaru at the foreshore.
 R 29 was on NZR's books until 1944, when sold to the Sanson Tramway.
 Her last years operating the NZR Stores Branch tram at Mamaku.
-Ironically due to its 1907 wharf accident, R 28 was sold to the Timaru Harbour Board in 1934.
+R 28 was sold to the Timaru Harbour Board in 1934, an ironic new owner in light of its 1907 wharf accident at Lyttelton.
 Until 1940, it was for shunting the Timaru wharves.
 It was later sold to Burkes Creek Colliery, Reefton for use on their mining railway.
 Laid up in 1948, R 28 was later placed in Reefton's town park for static preservation.
 In 2000 a working group took over care for the locomotive, where it will be moved into the restored Reefton engine shed for ultimate restoration to working order.